corbinq/apex/doc/benchmarking/README.md

 ![lmm concordance](lmm_conc.png)

 LMM association tests from YAX and GMMAT are nearly numerically equivalent, as expected.
-BOLT-LMM uses the pre-conditioned conjugate gradient method to avoid storing an explicit GRM, and a retrospective quasi-likelihood score test; these differences may explain differences with YAX and GMMAT.
+BOLT-LMM uses the conjugate gradient method to avoid storing an explicit GRM, and a retrospective quasi-likelihood score test; these differences may explain differences with YAX and GMMAT.
 FastGWA uses the GRAMMAR-Gamma approximation to calculate association tests, which may  explain  differences with YAX and GMMAT.
 Results are shown for 1 gene on chromosome 1, and are reflective of overall trends.

 ## cis-eQTL Benchmarking